uit-no-old/elixir-excelerate/authorization-server.md

 ### Integrating with IDPs that require end user web browser interaction

-While there are standards like RFC-7522 *(Security Assertion Markup Language (SAML) 2.0 Profile for OAuth2.0 Client Authentication and Authorization Grants)* and RFC-7521 *(Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants)* these require the Client to directly interact with the Issuer which means that both the Client and the Authorization server will need to know about protocols like SAML and also know how to interact with the concrete IDP.
-For Meta-pipe we wish to encapsulate these integrations in the authorization server so that we can implement our Clients without them having to be integrated directly.
+While there are standards like RFC-7522 *(Security Assertion Markup Language (SAML) 2.0 Profile for OAuth2.0 Client Authentication and Authorization Grants)* and the more general RFC-7521 *(Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants)* these require the Client to directly interact with the Issuer which means that both the Client and the Authorization server will need to know about protocols like SAML and also know how to interact with the concrete IDP.
+For Meta-pipe we wish to encapsulate these integrations in the authorization server so that we can implement our Clients without them having to specifically know about these integrations.

 We believe that the OAuth 2.0 *Authorization Code Grant* is flexible enough to be suitable for this purpose.

-todo: i think this is what openid connect does
+The Authorization Code Grant works by having the client redirect the User Agent to the Authorization Endpoint and then, after the Resource

-The Authorization Code Grant works by redirecting the User Agent to the Authorization Endpoint and then, after the Resource Owner has authorized the request, the User Agent is redirected to a URI defined by the Client where an Authorization Code is included in the URI query parameter.
+Owner has authorized the request, the User Agent is redirected to a URI defined by the Client where an Authorization Code is included in the URI query parameter.
 The Client can then exchange this Authorization Code for an Access Token and a Refresh Token.